qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 **External layers:**
 External layers can be used to selectively replace layers in a QGIS project, for instance in the case of a WMS layer embedded in a QGIS project, to avoid cascading WMS requests.
 They are handled transparently by QWC2 (they are positioned in the layer tree identically to the internal layer they replace), but the `GetMap` and `GetFeatureInfo` requests are sent directly to the specified WMS Service.
 Only WMS layers can be specified as external layers.

-The format for internal layer definitions is as follows:
+The format for external layer definitions is as follows:

 | Entry                                                  | Description                                                                       |
 |--------------------------------------------------------|-----------------------------------------------------------------------------------|